silicontrip/SkyReader/README.md

 SkyReader
 =========

-A cross platform (using hidapi) Skylander portal reader/editor/writer.
+A Skylander portal reader/editor/writer for OSX.

+May compile on other platforms due to use of the cross platform hidapi usb library.
+Please check out the forks for other platform builds.

 HIDAPI can be found here http://www.signal11.us/oss/hidapi/